cellos51/Moss-Engine/README.md

-# SDL-Game
+# SDL-Game Editor
-Is a game I am working on to improve my skills with C++.
-Its more like a tech demo than anything.
+Just editing stuff in the main engine to allow me to make levels faster.

 # Screenshots